my sweetheart #2: this wanderer is not lost

 Jordan didn’t invite Colette on this trip, and she didn’t ask to tag along.
 The backwoods was not a place for a woman like her.
 Maybe they would take a family vacation someday, but he suspected he would be bored by the kind of vacation Colette dreamed of—sunning herself on a cruise ship while getting her nails done.
 Jordan wanted the opposite of all that.
 He wanted to unplug himself completely, and he wanted that for his boys, too.

-So he took them to the mountains.
-And the trip was quite wonderful.
 It really lit a spark in him.
 The yearning to wander without an endpoint.
 To go where money and status didn’t matter.
 To have no expectations and disappoint no one.

 To catch fire in their bellies and dance with danger, even.